cherryh2021/Lane-level-queue-length-data-in-SUMO-simulation/README.md

 ## Getting started
 - run `python simulation.py` to generate raw output data from the SUMO simulation.
-- run `python queue_length_extraction.py` to process the raw data and generate the final dataset
+- run `python queue_length_extraction.py` to process the raw data and generate the final dataset.